fmExcense/compositeurdigital.github.io/en/config.md

 ## Metadata
 To modify a document's behavior or functionalities, it is possible to position specific parameters in a file named `_meta.txt`.

-To modify the behavior of a folder, the file must be place inside the folder.
+To modify the behavior of a folder in the application, the meta file must be placed inside the folder.

-To modify the behavior of a file, it must be named after the file name followed by the suffix `_meta` and the `txt` extension, and positioned at the same location as the file.
+To modify the behavior of a document in the application, the meta file must be named after the document file name followed by the suffix `_meta` and the `txt` extension, and positioned at the same location as the document itself

 For example, for a file `1 - image.jpg`, the corresponding meta file should to be named as follows : `1 - image_meta.txt`.

-In the meta file, each line (named `meta`) shall describe a parameter using the following structure: `metaName = value`
+In the meta file, each line (called `meta`) shall describe a parameter using the following structure: `metaName = value`

-A binary meta (true or false) is then written `metaName = true`.
+A binary meta (true or false) is described as follows:  `metaName = true`.
 It's default value is `false`.
 The values `1` (true) and `0` (false) can also be used.

-To specify a behavior for a set of documents, use the `*.` prefix on the line and place the file in the documents' folder
+To specify the same behavior for a set of documents, use the `*.` prefix on the description of the meta and place the meta file in the folder containing the set of targeted documents

 Example : `*.table.hideCommands = true`